BadMiscuit/srs2020-discordbot/README.md

 # DiscordBot

-A simple python discord bot announcing when a user joins a channel.
+A simple python discord bot announcing when a user joins a channel using Google TTS library and discord.py wrapper.

-## Pre-requisite
+## Pre-requisites

 * Python >= 3.6
 * ffmpeg